General Data Protection Regulation

 Create or update policies and processes for the protection of personal information

-Provide training for all employees so that they understand their responsibilities for protecting personal data and how to report a breach.
+Provide training for all employees so they understand their responsibilities for protecting personal data and how to report a breach.